-Walking distance between Sir John Moor Barracks and the High Street to the high street is 2.5 miles, a 55 minute walk.
+Walking distance between Sir John Moor Barracks and the High Street to be an allocation chosen due to its status as a brownfield site rather than location.
+As shown below, Google mapping advises the walking distance from the barracks entrance to the high street is 2.5 miles, a 55 minute walk.
 It is therefore difficult to envisage how the site would help to deliver a 15 minute city or indeed a 20 minute neighbourhood.

-4.8 Using the largest 'new' housing allocation in the Local Plan as an example, we see that the Sir John Moore barracks is not located in a sustainable location at all, and it appears to be an allocation chosen due to its status as a brownfield site rather than location.
-As shown below, Google mapping advises the walking distance from the barracks entrance
+4.8 Using the largest 'new' housing allocation in the Local Plan as an example, we see that the Sir John Moore barracks is not located in a sustainable location at all, and it appears

-- 4.9 We consider that there are better options for more sustainable patterns of development, principally around Bishop's Waltham which is a highly sustainable and high order settlement with an excellent range of facilities and services, as identified in the Settlement Hierarchy Report of November 2022 and is ranked Tier 1 on the settlement hierarchy.
-Bishop's Waltham is very compact, and can accommodate more growth and can help achieve the Local Plan aims of 20 minute neighbourhoods. - 4.10 Whilst reviewing the proposed allocation for the Sir John Moore Barracks, it is also important to note that the housing delivery table advises that the site can deliver 900 dwellings, but the allocation itself refers to 750 to 1,000. - 4.11 The text of the allocation also sets out the constraints of the site which include trees, contamination, a SINC, groundwater and flooding to name a few. - 4.12 Paragraph 12.15 appears to acknowledge that the vague and imprecise nature of the allocation stems from the fact that masterplanning of the site is still at very early stages, it states: "The site is defined in a broad way, to enable a comprehensive approach to be taken regarding the future development of the land, which will be subject to a master planning process.
+- 4.9 We consider that there are better options for more sustainable patterns of development, including on land at Fairthorne Manor which has such excellent proximity to a strategic cycle network (on its northern boundary), connectivity to Botley train station and good connectivity to Botley, a higher order settlement with a good range of facilities and services.
+Fairthorne Manor can accommodate growth and can help achieve the Local Plan aims of 20 minute neighbourhoods with unrivalled existing social infrastructure integrated within the site. - 4.10 Whilst reviewing the proposed allocation for the Sir John Moore Barracks, it is also important to note that the housing delivery table advises that the site can deliver 900 dwellings, but the allocation itself refers to 750 to 1,000. - 4.11 The text of the allocation also sets out the constraints of the site which include trees, contamination, a SINC, groundwater and flooding to name a few. - 4.12 Paragraph 12.15 appears to acknowledge that the vague and imprecise nature of the allocation stems from the fact that masterplanning of the site is still at very early stages, it states: "The site is defined in a broad way, to enable a comprehensive approach to be taken regarding the future development of the land, which will be subject to a master planning process.
 This does not mean therefore that all of the site included in the plan is proposed or suitable for built development.
 Part of the site comprises 'previously developed land' so it is important to make the full use of the site's potential, within the existing constraints.
-Therefore, a working assumption has been made that the site could accommodate about 900 dwellings" (underlining is our emphasis). - 4.13 Whilst we support the allocation overall, we consider that the Local Plan needs to allocate more sites to provide more choice and alternatives because the timetable for delivery of the barracks will slip and development will be delayed.
-Specifically, more small greenfield sites like our client's site should be allocated as part of a buffer and to help bolster supply. - 4.14 Barton farm, for example, which is a 'rollover' allocation in the Local Plan had a very long and tortuous planning history which started with a Scoping Opinion in 2009 and the first dwelling was not completed until April 2017.
+Therefore, a working assumption has been made that the site could accommodate about 900 dwellings" (underlining is our emphasis). - 4.13 Whilst we support the allocation overall, we consider that the Local Plan needs to allocate more sites, principally smaller sites that are quicker to bring forward, to provide more choice and alternatives because the timetable for delivery of the barracks will slip and development will be delayed. - 4.14 Barton farm, for example, which is a 'rollover' allocation in the Local Plan had a very long and tortuous planning history which started with a Scoping Opinion in 2009 and the first dwelling was not completed until April 2017.
 The Local Plan advises that 1,541 dwellings remained to be developed at April 2023.
 This equates to a poor 459 dwellings completed over the six-year build period, or just 76 dpa.
 Lichfield's 'Start to Finish' paper cites numerous examples of major sites stalling.
 This Local Plan will need to allocate more sites to be sound.